All right, news roundup and information overload hour.

 The defendants thought this was a universal immunity deal.

-Basically, you try you you plead guilty to these counts.
+Basically, you plead guilty to these counts.

 And you couldn't bring any more charges.

-It's still an open proceeding.
+It's still an open investigation.

-It's still an open investigation, so there could be other charges.
+So there could be other charges.

-The defendant is about to waive their rights to a speedy trial, the right to confront witnesses, the right to a trial by jury, and we're not even having an agreement as to what this covers.
+The defendant is about to waive their rights to a speedy trial, the right to confront witnesses, the right to a trial by jury.

 So I'm not accepting this plea.

-Go back, work it out, file a brief, letting me know what's really agreed to here, and then we'll reevaluate.
+Go back, work it out, file a brief letting me know what's really agreed to here, and then we'll reevaluate.

 At the end of the day, I think the judge will end up accepting it, assuming they come to an agreement.

-But you're talking about chaos, and then to top the chaos off, you know, the night before you have this apparently bizarre attempt by one of the defense lawyers, apparently a uh female defense lawyer, calling the clerk of the court, acting as if she's the lawyer for the House who had filed an amicus brief to get that document off the docket sheet because they didn't like what was in it.
+But you're talking about chaos, and then to top the chaos off, you know, the night before you have this apparently bizarre attempt by one of the defense lawyers, apparently a female defense lawyer, calling the clerk of the court, acting as if she's the lawyer for the House who had filed an Amicus brief to get that document off the docket sheet because they didn't like what was in it.

-And so this morning everybody thought it was going to start with a sanctions hearing.
+And so this morning, everybody thought it was going to start with a sanctions hearing, but that's not what happened.

-The whole the whole plea fell apart.
+The whole plea fell apart.

-I do I think it's over with, no, I don't.
+Do I think it's over with?

 Do I think there's a two-tier system of justice?